Wetlands (video game): Plot

 Finally reaching Xi Colony, Cole takes a sabbatical.
-However, he is taken captive by Valarins who take him to Nahj.
+However, he is taken captive by Volarins who take him to Nahj.
 Cole suggests that Nahj is seeking revenge for being used by the federation.
 Nahj admits Cole is right, then leaves, ordering Cole be killed.
 Cole escapes and navigates the Xi Colony highway on a hoverbike while fighting off opposition.
 He arrives at a docking station and calls Christine to pinpoint a tracking device he placed on Nahj during their encounter.
 The signal is coming from the planet's surface.

 Cole acquires a ship capable of flying above water and leaves Xi Colony in pursuit of Nahj.
 During the flight, Christine reveals Project Othello was never cancelled but placed on hold until the rains caused by the bomb tests ended.
 Nahj was to remain frozen until then to head the project.
 The day before his liberation, the project was reactivated.
 General Corbett initiated the prison break with the secret agent, but someone else took Nahj.

 Cole's tracker takes him to land, something previously believed to no longer exist on Earth.
 The landmass has been cloaked.
 Cole destroys the defense systems of the landmass and flies into the ruins of New York City where his ship is shot down.
-Escaping into a nearby subway, Cole drives a train to a large Valerin gathering.
-He discovers Phillip Nahj is the leader of the Valerins and is about to lead a final assault against the federation.
+Escaping into a nearby subway, Cole drives a train to a large Volarin gathering.
+He discovers Phillip Nahj is the leader of the Volerins and is about to lead a final assault against the federation.
 Cole hijacks a spaceship and flies to the federation homeworld.

-After breaking through a squadron of Valaran fighters, Cole reaches Nahj's lead gunship, which contains a weapon capable of destroying planets.
-Nahj intends to destroy the federation homeworld.
-With Valrin forces preventing federation forces from sending out ships, Cole flies into the ship, destroys its core, and flies out before it explodes.
-Cole flies to the federation homeworld.
+After breaking through a squadron of Volarin fighters, Cole reaches Nahj's lead gunship, which contains a weapon capable of destroying planets.
+Nahj intends to destroy Lurian, the federation homeworld.
+With Volarin forces preventing federation forces from sending out ships, Cole flies into the ship, destroys its core, and flies out before it explodes.
+Cole flies to Lurian.
 Christine contacts him, telling him she monitored his accomplishment.
 However, Corbett is upset he and the federation did not get the gunship.

-Sometime later, Cole is spending time with Christine on the federation homeworld.
-The news on the television reports that federation fighters, under the command of General Corbett, defeated the Valerin armada.
+Sometime later, Cole is spending time with Christine on :urian.
+The news on the television reports that federation fighters, under the command of General Corbett, defeated the Volarin armada.
 Upon learning that Corbett is to be given a commendation, Cole shoots the television causing the game screen to fade to black.